-OVERVIEW: This community funder supports the Taos, New Mexico, area.
+OVERVIEW: The Taos Community Foundation is a community funder that supports the Taos, New Mexico, area.
 Interests are education, health, youth, basic needs, environment, and arts and culture.

 FUNDING AREAS: The arts, civic affairs, education, environment, health and human services, Native Americans, the LGBT community, immigrants, the elderly, at-risk youth

 IP TAKE: Open areas of funding change regularly at TCF.
-Subscribe to their newsletter to keep up with topics relevant to your Taos-area nonprofit.
+Subscribe to their newsletter to keep up with topics relevant to a Taos-area nonprofit.

 PROFILE: The Taos Community Foundation (TCF) is based in Taos, New Mexico, and awarded over $ 9.3 million in grants during its first 20 years of operation.
 The community funder is “committed to helping donors realize their charitable goals and inspire lasting legacies through the establishment of professionally managed funds designed to provide support for changing community needs; for today and for the future.”
 TCF supports a wide range of community needs through grantmaking, including the arts, civic affairs, education, environment, and health and human services.
 Other interests are Native Americans, the LGBT community, immigrants, the elderly, and at-risk youth.